 This section will provide you with access to a variety of mentoring resources and information on MENTOR’s special projects and initiatives.
-Use the left menu to access sections for:
+Use the left menu to access sections for::

 Criminal Background Checks: Find resources on screening volunteers and accessing criminal background checks.

 Academic Achievement through Mentoring: Mentoring is a youth development strategy that naturally supports the goal of reducing the dropout rate.
-Research has shown mentoring to have significant positive effects of two early indicators of high school dropouts.
+Research has shown mentoring to have significant positive effects on two early indicators of high school dropouts.
 MENTOR, BBBS and Mentoring USA have joined together on an initiative designed to connect mentors with young people in 170 communities that comprise the 2,000 lowest performing schools in the U.S.

 Volunteer Referral Service